 Part 1: Architecture and logical data model for harmonization of static map data

-• ISO/DTS 22726-2 [В настоящее время на стадии разработки]
+• ISO/TS 22726-2 [В настоящее время на стадии разработки]

 Intelligent transport systems — Dynamic data and map database specification for connected and automated driving system applications